-Successful businesses are planning big goals for 2017.
+Successful businesses are plan ahead.
 How about you?
 Maybe this is the year for a website update.
 Budget dollars may be available for an email marketing campaign designed to increase customer retention.
 You’ve wanted to venture into video content, and this could be the year to make it happen.
 Optimism is brewing.
 You and I can be anything in the New Year.

 Every business exists because of its customers.
 We know this.
 But do we truly know even our best customers?
 Do we understand them?

 According to a study by Econsultancy for IBM, 80 percent of marketers strongly believe they have a holistic view of individual customers.
 Average customers, however, downright reject such claims.
 Four out of five consumers surveyed stated companies do not understand them as an individual.

 What activities can you do this year to minimize the understanding gap and deepen relationships with key customers?

 Schedule Customer Talk Time

 Investing time in meeting a customer face-to-face leads to the discovery of valuable insights.
 Your customer’s point of view will help form new marketing strategy, grasp potential opportunities and understand communication weaknesses of your product and service offerings.
 Get out of the office, accompany your salespeople.
 Schedule visits with major customers at events or tradeshows.
 Think about what is vital to know and focus on your customer’s point of view.
 What are their three biggest problems?
 What troubles them?
 How can you be of service?

 Challenge your hunches of your leading customer’s preferences by surveying.
 Obtain the information you need to make improvements that will matter to key customers.
 Do those customers think your service is top-notch?
 What is the perception of your company’s market position?
 One important metric to consider is the Net Promoter Score.
 This calculation considers how likely is it that your customer would recommend your company to a friend or colleague.